rjwats/esp8266-react/README.md

 #### Endpoints

-The framework provides a [SettingsEndpoint.h](lib/framework/SettingsEndpoint.h) class which may be used to register GET and POST handlers to read and update the settings over HTTP.
-You may construct a SettingsEndpoint as a part of the SettingsService or separately if you prefer.
+The framework provides a [HttpEndpoint.h](lib/framework/HttpEndpoint.h) class which may be used to register GET and POST handlers to read and update the settings over HTTP.
+You may construct a HttpEndpoint as a part of the SettingsService or separately if you prefer.

 The code below demonstrates how to extend the LightSettingsService class to provide an unsecured endpoint: